data-apis/array-api/spec/API_specification/creation_functions.md

 -   **copy**: _bool_

     -   Whether or not to make a copy of the input.
 If `True`, always copies.
-If `False`, reuses existing memory buffer if possible.
-Default: `False`.
+If `False`, never copies.
+If `None`, reuses existing memory buffer if possible.
+Default: `None`.

 #### Returns